Tips and process for selling a property in Spain

 CH used to be valid for 5-10 years, and must be renewed any time the property is sold or transmitted, showing the names of the current owners.

-Why is this Certificate necessary to sell my property?.
+Why is Non Infraction Certificate necessary to sell a property in Spain?

 It will help your sale goes smoothly.
 If you have all of your documents in order such as certificates that show your property is free of any construction fines, then, the process and the sale will be developped in a faster and easier way.